Cheltenham Showcase Meeting Handicap Chase Preview, Tips, Runners & Trends (Showcase Meeting)

 Cheltenham Showcase Meeting Handicap Chase Trainer Statistics

-The leading trainer in the Cheltenham Showcase Meeting Handicap Chase over the last 10 renewals is Harry Whittington, who has won the race two times, with those two winners coming from Saint Calvados (2019) and Rouge Vif (2020).
+There are two leading trainers in the Cheltenham Showcase Meeting Handicap Chase over the last 11 renewals, with both Dan Skelton and Harry Whittington, who have both won the race two times.
+Dan Skelton winners have been with Calico (2024 & 2025).
+Harry Whittington winners have been with Saint Calvados (2019) and Rouge Vif (2020).

 TrainerR-W-PWinEW